mihirkhetalpar/BooksHub.github.io/README.md

 ## Note on Screen Size

-BooksHub is optimized for larger screens, such as laptops and desktops, to provide the best reading and browsing experience.
-For optimal usage and readability, we recommend accessing the website on larger screens.
+BooksHub is designed to provide an optimal reading and browsing experience across various devices, including laptops, desktops, and mobiles.
+While the website is accessible on smaller screens, for the best usage and readability, we recommend accessing it on larger screens such as laptops and desktops.

-Please note that the website may not display correctly or offer the intended experience on smaller mobile screens.
+Please note that while the website is responsive and accessible on mobile devices, the experience may vary, and it might not offer the intended immersive experience found on larger screens.

-Thank you for your understanding, and we hope you enjoy exploring BooksHub on a larger screen for an immersive reading experience!
+Thank you for your understanding, and we hope you enjoy exploring BooksHub, particularly on larger screens, for an enhanced reading experience!

 ## Features